-- Attend all zoom classes - Complete all assignments and online quizzes in a timely fashion. - Complete one class project and three proctored exams.
+- Attend all classes and participate in class activities - Complete all online quizzes in a timely fashion. - Complete one class project and three proctored exams.

 COURSE TECHNOLOGY: Access to reliable wi-fi, webcam and a computer is required for all students.
 Competency in the basic use of a computer is required.
 Course work will require use of a computer and a broadband connection to the Internet.
 For additional information on UF College of Liberal Arts and Sciences policy regarding computer requirements you can visit: http://it.clas.ufl.edu/policies/student-computer-requirement.